 This region has been inhabited for more than 10,000 years.
-It comprises deep ravines, urban forests, rivers and a large plateau that slopes towards the lake.
+It comprises deep ravines, urban forests, rivers, and a large plateau that slopes towards the lake.

 In 1793, the British Crown bought this area from the Mississaugas, the tribe that inhabited it, and established the town of York.
-York became the capital of Upper Canada afterwards.
+York became the capital of Upper Canada afterward.
 The United States attacked York during the War of 1812.

 In 1834, the village was renamed to City of Toronto.
 It became the capital of the province of Ontario when the Canadian Confederation was signed in 1867.

 Toronto is by far the most populous city in the country with more than 2.7 million inhabitants in its 5 municipalities, and almost 6 million in its metropolitan area.
 The metro area is usually called the GTA, or Greater Toronto Area.
 More than 50% of its population is a “visible” minority, that is, they are not white.
 Immigration has played an important role in the evolution and growth of this metropolis since very early on.